 - 315 g all purpose flour 2 ¼ cups

-- 1 tbsp olive oil or 2tbsp, if you prefer
+- 1 tablespoon olive oil or 2tbsp, if you prefer

-- 3 tbsp za'atar (the blend rather than herb, see notes)
+- 3 tablespoon za'atar (the blend rather than herb, see notes)

 - Mix together the yeast, sugar and water in a small bowl and set aside for a few minutes to foam up while you measure and mix other ingredients.